-As people of God, we have an obligation to reflect on who we are, where we have been, where we are going, and how our story makes a difference in God’s world.
+As people of God, we have an obligation to reflect on who we are, where we have been, where we are going, and how we can make a difference in God’s world.
 We also have an obligation to hear God’s call in our lives and respond.
-A heart-felt desire to support God’s church is a piece of our story.
+A heart-felt desire to support God’s church is a part of our mission as well as our individual duty.
 Our response shows how one’s own hopes and dreams are bound up with God’s hopes and dreams for all of us.
-And that is always worth the investment of being a part of this place where our ministries, indeed our lives, can come to
+And that is always worth the investment of being a part of this place where our ministries, indeed our lives, can come to life.

 It is the hope of your rector and vestry, and of your stewardship and finance committees, that each of us would pledge to Transfiguration.
 Pledging helps define who we are and whose we are.
 Our ministry to God, the church, and the world defines us even more.
-Such commitment inspires and honors and blesses others and blesses us and blesses God.
-And that is something.
-So this year, let us bless ourselves, others, and God with our pledge of time and talent and treasure to make the Kingdom of God grow in the hearts of many.
+Such commitment inspires, honors, blesses others, blesses us, and blesses God.
+That is important to us all.
+So this year, let us bless ourselves, others, and God with our pledge of time, talent, and treasure to make the Kingdom of God grow in the hearts of many.

-You may pledge by hitting the donate button on our web page or by filling out the Stewardship card found in the church or by filling out the enclosed card and placing it in the alms basin on Sunday.
+You may pledge by hitting the donate button on our web page or by filling out the Stewardship card found in the church or by filling out the 2016 pledge card and placing it in the alms basin on Sunday.

-Thank you for being such a blessing to the church,
+Thank you all for being such a blessing to Our Parish.